cis-ds/course-site/content/notes/decision-trees.markdown

 ## Build a more complex tree

-Since we have a lot of other variables in our Titanic data set, let's estimate a more complex model that accounts for all the information we have.^[Specifically passenger class, gender, age, number of sibling/spouses aboard, number of parents/children aboard, fare, and port of embarkation.]
+Since we have a lot of other variables in our Titanic data set, let's estimate a more complex model that accounts for all the information we have.^[Specifically passenger class, sex, age, number of sibling/spouses aboard, number of parents/children aboard, fare, and port of embarkation.]
 We'll have to format all our columns this time before we can estimate the model.
 Because there are multiple qualitative variables as predictors, I will use `mutate_if()` to apply `as.factor()` to all character columns in one line of code (another type of iterative/conditional operation):

 ```r